prokophanzl/AsTRiQue/README.md

 This process repeats: the participant answers, the model updates, and a new uncertain stimulus is selected.
 Once the model is confident enough in its predictions of all the stimuli the participant hasn't been presented with (based on a pre-determined confidence value), the experiment ends.

+To test and evaluate this model, there is an option to use a lookup table as the oracle (as a so-called virtual agent) instead of a human participant.

 ## 🧑🏾 Human Workflow Showcase